What Is ACH Debit Block? And Why Is It Important?

 What Is ACH?

-ACH (Automated Clearing House) is a common payment method that works like a digital check, transferring money from one bank account into another.
+ACH (Automated Clearing House) is a common payment method that works like a digital check, transferring money from one bank account to another.
 A common example of an ACH transfer is a direct deposit from an employer into an employee’s checking account.

 What Is a Debit Block?